Pizzana pizza West Hollywood now open with late-night slices in Los Angeles

 • price 2 of 4

-Who would ever guess that the city’s best pinsas would come from this unassuming wine bar in the Arts District?
+Why we love it: Who would ever guess the Arts District is home to one of the city’s most unique pizza styles?
 While the neighborhood is a citywide dining destination, few Angelenos seem to know about these phenomenal Roman-style flatbreads, which use a 72-hour fermented dough as the base for a lightweight, crispy crust that’ll have you munching to the very last bite.
 From Beverly Grove’s Oste to Glendale’s La Bella Pinseria Romana, I’ve sampled every major pinsa specialist in Los Angeles, and none can top Propaganda.
 The popular pick is the spicy calabrese tartufato, which sweetens the deal with black truffle honey, but you can’t go wrong with the trendy mortazza (mortadella with toasted pistachios) or a classic margherita.
 My personal favorite?
 The napoli, which adds cheese and Sicilian anchovies to the otherwise vegan pinsa puttanesca.
+For those with celiac and other gluten sensitivities, the flatbreads can also be made gluten-free.

 • Pizza